HUNDREDS TO COMPETE IN STATE’S LARGEST-EVER CRAFT CHAMPIONSHIP

 PEARL ― Hundreds of Mississippi career and technical students along with aspiring apprentices are heading to Jackson for one of the state’s largest-ever craft competitions.

-Slated for Feb.
-28 – March 1 at the Mississippi Trade Mart & Equine Center, the annual MCEF SkillsUSA State Championship will feature more than 300 top-notch competitors from around the state in conjunction with the Passport to Careers (P2C) Expo and Counselors and CTE Directors Workshop.
+Slated for April 9-10 at the Mississippi Trade Mart & Equine Center, the annual MCEF SkillsUSA State Championship will feature more than 300 top-notch competitors in conjunction with the Passport to Careers (P2C) Expo and the CTE Counselors Workshop.

 The event is part of the Mississippi Construction Education Foundation’s Building Futures initiative aimed at ensuring the state’s need for more craft professionals is met by qualified Mississippians who have graduated from one of the state’s accredited career and technical education programs.

-The top three finishers in the secondary and post-secondary competitions will advance to Louisville, Ky., June 19-23 for the National Leadership and Skills Conference (NLSC), a showcase of more than 16,000 career and technical education students.
-Meanwhile, winners of the apprenticeship competition will represent Mississippi in next year’s National Craft Championship in Fort Lauderdale, Fl.
+The top three finishers in the secondary and post-secondary competitions will advance to Louisville, Ky., June 24-28 for the National Leadership and Skills Conference (NLSC), a showcase of more than 16,000 career and technical education students.
+Meanwhile, winners of the apprenticeship competition will represent Mississippi in next year’s National Craft Championship in Long Beach, California.

-The mission of the non-profit MCEF is to promote careers, recruit capable individuals and train a quality workforce for the construction and manufacturing industries in the state of Mississippi.
+The mission of the non-profit MCEF is to promote careers, recruit capable individuals and train a quality workforce for the construction industry in the state of Mississippi.
 MCEF also offers workforce training and credentialing in construction, industrial maintenance and manufacturing trades.